dagu-org/dagu/README.md

 ### Run Scheduler as a daemon

-The easiest way to make sure the process is always running on your system is to create the script below and execute it every minute using cron (you don't need `root` account in this way):
+The easiest way to make sure the process is always running on your system is to create the script below and execute it every minute using cron (you don't need `root` account in this way).

 ```bash
 #!/bin/bash